GenisysProPlugins/PluginRequests/README.md

 # PluginRequests
-Request Plugins To Be Modified To Work With GenisysPro Here
+Request Plugins To Be Modified To Work With GenisysPro Here Under Issues